 During this process, we also filter out the images which does not have low validation results based on different reasons blow.
 We develop “HDF5_Convertor_optimize_img.py” to read all available image files, and “PSUPR_CA2_optimize_img.py” to validate the image with pre-built model.
 The pre-built model weight parameters are loaded from “PRMLS_CA2_74.54.hdf5” file.
 All images with below 0.1 prediction probability are recorded to “unfit_list.txt”, and thus be filtered out in “HDF5_Convertor.py” process.

-Dark background
+Targets blended into their environment because of their camouflaged coat colour

+Targets dressed in human attire

+Target images are either drawings or cartoons

+Images are not of the targets

+Targets are obscured by objects (e.g., tree branches)

+Target images contained other objects (e.g., human)

+Targets are small inside their images

 Sampling